Sailing-Team New Zealand hit top gear to level America's Cup at 3-3 | Sports-Games

 Sailing-Team New Zealand hit top gear to level America's Cup at 3-3

-Holders Team New Zealand roared back to beat Luna Rossa and make it 3-3 in the 36th America's Cup match off the coast of Auckland on Saturday after the Italian challengers dominated the day's opening race.
-TNZ hit speeds of over 40 knots in the second race to cross the line in 27 minutes and 27 seconds, a minute and 41 seconds ahead of Luna Rossa, the delight of most of the roughly 15,000 fans on the quay and some 2,000 spectator boats by the course.
+Holders Team New Zealand roared back to beat Luna Rossa and make it 3-3 in the 36th America's Cup match off the coast of Auckland on Saturday, after the Italian challengers dominated the day's opening race.
+TNZ hit speeds of over 40 knots in the second race to cross the line in 27 minutes and 27 seconds, a minute and 41 seconds ahead of Luna Rossa, to the delight of most of the roughly 15,000 fans on the quay and some 2,000 spectator boats.

 It was the perfect response from TNZ, who lost the first race by 18 seconds after a poor start in which they were forced to delay and could not get up on their foils.
 The Italians led throughout following a starboard entry to finish in 29:05.
 It was the first time in the match a team had managed the feat after the previous four races were won by the vessel that started from the port side.

+TNZ skipper Peter Burling said he was happy with his team's effort despite the disappointment of the first race.
+"We improved the way we sailed (in the first race) to keep it within 20 seconds... within that one mistake margin, but Luna Rossa didn't give us a chance," Burling said.

-But Luna Rossa, who excels in light winds, failed to build on their advantage and co-helmsman Jimmy Spithill was left to rue a slow start that cost them the second race.
-"We were happy with our positioning; unfortunately we got caught in a light spot and couldn't get the boat going back to the line, almost a reversal of the first race," said Spithill, an Australian.
+But Luna Rossa, who excel in light winds, failed to build on their advantage and co-helmsman Jimmy Spithill was left to rue a slow start that cost them the second race.
+"We were happy with our positioning; unfortunately we got caught in a light spot and couldn't get the boat going back to the line, almost a reversal of the first race," Spithill said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)